afnom/missing-semester/_2024/open_source_dev_with_git.md

 However, issue templates can be deleted be users reporting bugs, much to developers' demises - which is when issue forms come in.
 These are a development in GitHub pretty much seen in every mainstream repository, enforcing you to fill out certain fields and structure your report in a certain way.
-Instead of using .md files, issue forms are configured as YAML files (i.e. `bug_report.yaml`).
+Instead of using .md files, issue forms are configured as YAML /static/media/2024 (i.e. `bug_report.yaml`).
 These are a bit too complex for us to cover this lecture, but I've linked the official documentation for [creating an issue form](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-forms) from GitHub's documentation.